paulkarpenko/us-code-ui/uscode/title-18-crimes-and-criminal-procedure/chapter-023-contracts.md

 The offense described in this section involves no moral turpitude, and therefore the punishment provisions were reduced from 5 years to 1 year, so that the stigma of a felony would not attach to an offender.
 The fine was increased from $500 to $1,000 as more proportionate to the 1-year term of imprisonment.
 (See classification of felony and misdemeanor in [section 1 of this title](./chapter-001-general-provisions.md#section-1) and note thereunder.)

 #### References in Text
 The Ethics in Government Act of 1978, referred to in subsec. (b)(3), is Pub.
 L. 95–521, Oct.
 26, 1978, 92 Stat.
 1824.
-For complete classification of this Act to the Code, see Short Title note set out under section 101 of Pub.
-L. 95–521 in the Appendix to Title 5, Government Organization and Employees, and Tables.
+Titles I, IV, and V of the Act were classified principally to the Appendix to Title 5, Government Organization and Employees, and were substantially repealed and restated in chapter 131 (§ 13101 et seq.) of Title 5 by Pub.
+L. 117–286, §§ 3(c), 7, Dec.
+27, 2022, 136 Stat.
+4266, 4361.
+For complete classification of this Act to the Code, see Tables.
+For disposition of sections of the Act into chapter 131 of Title 5, see Disposition Table preceding [section 101 of Title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section101&num=0&edition=prelim).

 #### Amendments
 2019—Pub.
 L. 116–78 amended section generally.
 Prior to amendment, text read as follows: